alxroyer/scenario/doc/src/advanced/config-db.rst

       - Should the scenarios continue on error?
         If set to ``True``, an error ends the current step, but following steps are still executed.
-        The same behaviour may also be activated scenario by scenario by setting the :py:attr:`scenario._scenariodefinition.ScenarioDefinition.continue_on_error` attribute.
+        The same behaviour may also be activated scenario by scenario by using the :py:meth:`scenario._scenariodefinition.ScenarioDefinition.continueonerror()` method.
       - Disabled

     * - .. _config-db.scenario.delay_between_steps: